Gorgias vs Zoho Desk: Which help desk is right for you in 2026?

 AI and automation capabilities

-Both platforms talk a big game about AI, but how they use it to make your team’s life easier is quite different.
+Both platforms use AI to make your team's life easier, but their approaches are quite different.

-Gorgias is all about practical, rule-based automation that solves real e-commerce problems.
+Gorgias's approach: Gorgias is all about practical, rule-based automation that solves real e-commerce problems.
 You set up simple "if this, then that" rules that can fire off automatic replies.
 For instance, if a message contains the words "order status," Gorgias can automatically pull the tracking info from Shopify and send it to the customer without an agent ever touching the ticket.
-Its AI can also detect intent and sentiment, meaning it can spot an angry customer or a potential sales lead and bump their ticket to the top of the queue.
+Its AI can also detect intent and sentiment, meaning it can spot an angry customer or a potential sales lead and prioritize their ticket.

-The Limitation: Zia is at its most powerful when it’s living in the Zoho world.
-Getting it to learn from knowledge that lives outside of Zoho’s own apps can be tricky.
-All of its intelligence is tied directly to the Zoho Desk platform.
-This means if you ever decide to switch help desks down the line, you can’t take that AI brain with you.
-You’re starting from scratch.
+The limitation: Zia is at its most powerful when it's living in the Zoho world.
+Getting it to learn from knowledge that lives outside of Zoho's own apps can be more involved.
+All of its intelligence is tied directly to the Zoho Desk platform, meaning your AI configuration is specific to that ecosystem.

-A more flexible approach: It feels like you’re forced to choose between one locked-in system or another.
-But what if you didn’t have to?
-An alternative is to use an AI layer that just plugs into the help desk you already have.
+A more flexible approach: If you want to use your preferred help desk while adding a custom-trained AI, an alternative is to use an AI layer that plugs into your existing setup.
 For example, a tool like eesel AI connects directly to platforms like Gorgias in minutes.
-It gets to work learning from all your past tickets, macros, and, crucially, your external knowledge sources like Google Docs or Confluence.
-This gives you a custom-trained AI without getting stuck in one help desk’s ecosystem or dealing with weird, resolution-based pricing.
+It learns from all your past tickets, macros, and external knowledge sources like Google Docs or Confluence.
+This provides a complementary AI solution that works alongside your help desk.

 Integrations and ecosystem